 Characterizing biological condition

-The stressor-response model used by the SQI uses biological endpoints as indicators of beneficial uses for wadeable streams and water chemistry and physical habitat measurements as stressors that are empirically linked to biological condition.
+The stressor-response model we developed for the SQI uses biological endpoints as indicators of beneficial uses for wadeable streams and water chemistry and physical habitat measurements as stressors that are empirically linked to biological condition.
 Because biological indicators provide direct measures of aquatic life, whereas physical and chemical measures provide ancillary information about the stressors that may affect aquatic life, it was crucial to combine these indicators in a way that preserved the types of information provided by each (as opposed to treating them as equivalent lines of evidence that could be “averaged”" to assess overall condition).

 We used quantitative bioassessment indices as measures of biological condition.
 Bioassessment indices for benthic macroinvertebrates and algal communities have been developed for California streams (Mazor et al. 2016; Theroux et al., n.d.) and both indices are used as complementary lines of evidence within the SQI.
 Analysis of multiple assemblages provides a more comprehensive indication of biological condition that can confirm overall stream health and may also provide additional diagnostic information about stressors (as different communities may respond to different characteristics of stream habitat).